Host Your Own Back 2 School Carnival!

 Schools across the country will be back in action in just a few short weeks.
 Show your kids a good time before heading back into a daily routine by giving them one last summer hoorah.
-And not just any hoorah, but a Back 2 School Carnival party!
+And not just any hoorah, but a Back 2 School Carnival Party!
 Let the children enjoy the last few days of summer by setting up a mini carnival in your backyard or a nearby park.
-They’ll eat yummy carnival foods while playing a few carnival games and winning prizes.
-Now, of course you can’t have giant carnival rides in your backyard, but kids will still have a good time with whatever you put together!
+They’ll eat delicious carnival foods while playing a few carnival games and winning prizes.
+Now, of course you cannot build giant carnival rides in your backyard, but kids will still have a good time with whatever you put together!
 Here are a few ideas on setting up your own Back 2 School Carnival!

 You don’t need to rent a big, fancy, red and white striped tent for your carnival party (but you can if you want to).
 Instead, make use of some of the items you already have laying around your home.
 If you own a pop-up canopy tent, set it up in your yard as a food area cover.
 Make it look just like a carnival tent by hanging alternating red and white streamer paper down all four sides of the canopy.
 Use rope at the bottom of the three back sides to attach the streamer paper to and keep them from blowing in the wind.
-Separate the streamers down the middle on the front side, and gather them around the two outside poles of the canopy tent—like curtains.
+Separate the streamers down the middle on the front side, draping them towards each side of the tent to create curtains--just like a circus tent.
 This will create an entranceway to your food area!
 Add pennant banners and other fun hanging decorations in the tent, such as yellow paper fans.

 If you don’t own a canopy tent, you can simply section off an eating area by attaching a rope to two trees—or two poles—and dangling red and white sheets using clothespins.
 Any brightly colored sheets you already own would work just as well.
 If you’re using colorful sheets, drape a red and white pennant banner across the sheets for an added carnival effect.

 You can also use the sheet idea to section off areas of the carnival, such as different games or activities.
-Use sign cutouts, or make your own, to let the kids know what games can be played, where the food is, and other areas you choose set up at your carnival.
-Use a colorful table skirt or garland to hang on the edges of booths, if you have any.
+Use sign cutouts, or make your own, to let the kids know what games can be played, where the food is, and other areas you choose to set up at your carnival.
+Use a colorful table skirt or garland to hang off the edges of booths.
 Be sure to set up a photo booth area with a fun backdrop and props for some great memories!

 As mentioned previously, section off an area for the kids and other guests to eat.
 Set up picnic benches or fold-up tables and chairs.
-Use colorful table covers for additional decorations at your carnival party.
-Colors like red, blue, yellow and green will work wonderfully.
+Use colorful table covers that will add to your party decor--colors such as red, blue, yellow and green will work wonderfully with a carnival theme.
 Use balloons as table centerpieces--because what carnival doesn't have balloons?!
 If the tables are round, it would be cute to add a balloon, or several, to each chair around the table.
 That way, the kids can take the balloons attached to their chair home with them when they leave.

-Set out a fruit salad and a veggie tray for a few healthy food choices.
-Popcorn is always a good snack, so have bags of popcorn ready for the kids to grab.
+Set out a fruit salad and a veggie tray for a few healthy snack choices.
+Popcorn is always a good snack, so set out little bags of popcorn, ready for the kids to grab.
 As for treats, cotton candy is a must!
 Set out a few cotton candy wands or buckets.
 You can also make your own funnel cake and serve to your guests for dessert.

 Serve your party food on matching solid color paper goods.
-If most of your party decor is red and white, use yellow or blue to add a pop of color.
+If most of your party decor is red and white, use yellow or blue paper plates to add a pop of color.

 Hands-Free Donut Eating Contest: Hang a rope from two poles and use string (dental floss would work) to hang the donuts from the rope.
 The kids must eat the entire donut with their hands tied behind their back.
 The kid to finish their donut first, wins.